rolex72/pavan/README.md

 - 👋 Hi, I’m @pavanarigarla
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning WordPress
 - 💞️ I’m looking to collaborate on google
 - 📫 How to reach me ,come to my place habibi....